 Integration circles are becoming more common around the world.
 This is where, as a collective group, you share and move through the integration of your experience with the help of an experienced guide.
-This is an incredibly valuable asset to have in your quest to evolve from your psychedelic experience.
+And this is an incredibly valuable asset to have in your quest to evolve from your psychedelic experience.
 I highly recommend you do not go this alone.

 That said, there are many tried and successful psychedelic integration techniques and methods to integrate significant experiences.
 And many of them are effectively used without direction or coaching.
 I am not going to cover all of them., But I will cover a few of the more promising or interesting ones.
 In general, anything that is good for your mental health, will help you with integration.
 If you can answer this question with a yes., then do it: “Is this act or action going to open me up to life more, raise my consciousness and move me towards wholeness?”

-Psychedelic integration through another psychedelic experience
+Can psychedelic integration occur through another psychedelic experience

 Intention free integration

-Get advice from others
+Should you get integration advice from others

 Use your intuition and the advice of guides/therapists to decide what stage you are at and what psychedelic integration techniques are best for you.
 For some people, trying to integrate an overwhelming experience by making sense of it does not work.
 For example, if you’ve had a bad trip., chances are the lessons are not obvious.
 And the left-over result is fear and anxiety.
-By approaching the cause of that fear or anxiety in a safe and controlled way, you can work through the layers.
+So by approaching the cause of that fear or anxiety in a safe and controlled way, you can work through the layers.
 And once you are comfortable with the feelings, you can learn from them.
-You cannot integrate that which you cannot accept or look at.
+Because you cannot integrate that which you cannot accept or look at.

-Psychedelic awareness – from intellectual to holistic
+How to increase psychedelic awareness – from intellectual to holistic

 Successful psychedelic integration techniques are ones that aid in moving awareness.
 Specifically, moving awareness from an intellectual framework to a holistic framework that incorporates both mind and body.
 Insights tend to appear to us in moments of stillness, silence or presence.
 And so meditative practices should form at least part of your integration experience.
 Most if not all the methods touched on in this article will still benefit from having guidance in person.
-Remember set and setting applies to any significant experience.
+And remember that set and setting applies to any significant experience.

 Externalising internal experience